Helperbird/website/src/pages/help/features/how-to-annotate-any-website-with-sticky-notes.md

 header: true
 ---

+## What are Sticky Notes?

-Sticky Notes let you add digital notes to any website or PDF, perfect for jotting down reminders, ideas, or important information right where you need it.
+Sticky Notes let you add digital notes to any website or PDF.
+They work just like real sticky notes that you would put on a document, except they stay attached to the webpage.

+You can add titles, write content, and use different colors to organize your notes.

 ---

+## Who is This For?

+This feature is helpful for:

+- Students who want to take notes while reading online
+- Researchers who need to annotate web articles
+- Anyone who wants to save reminders on specific web pages
+- People who learn better by writing things down
+- Anyone who needs to organize information from websites

+---

 ## Step 1: Open Helperbird

-Click the Helperbird owl icon in your browser toolbar to open the main dashboard.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

+## Step 2: Go to the All Features Section

+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

+---

+## Step 3: Find Sticky Note

+Look through the list of features until you see **Sticky note**.

+It has a note icon next to it.

+---

-## Step 2: Create a Sticky Note
+## Step 4: Create a Sticky Note

-In the Quick Actions area at the top, click the **Sticky note** icon.
+Click the **plus (+)** button next to **Sticky note**.

 A new sticky note will appear on the page.
+You can drag it to any position on the webpage.

 ---

-## Step 3: Customize Your Note
+## Step 5: Customize Your Note

 On your sticky note:

-1. Click the **Title** field and add a title for your note.
+1. Click the **Title** field at the top and add a title for your note
-2. Click in the text area below to write your note content.
+2. Click in the text area below to write your note content
-3. Choose a **color** from the palette at the bottom to change the note's appearance.
+3. Choose a **color** from the palette at the bottom to change the note's appearance
-4. Click the **X** in the corner when you're done to delete it.
+4. Click the **X** in the corner when you want to delete it

-**Tip:** You can create multiple sticky notes on the same page and use different colors to organize them by category or priority.
+You can create multiple sticky notes on the same page.
+Use different colors to organize them by category or priority.

+**Tip:** Your sticky notes are saved and will appear again when you revisit the same webpage.

 ---